keithm-xmos/lib_dispatch/README.rst

 The bare-metal implementation uses the following hardware resources:

-- N+1 chanends, where N equals the numebr of worker threads
+- 1 hardware lock
 - 1 hardware thread per worker
+- N+1 chanends, where N equals the number of worker threads
 - 2 additional chanends for every waitable task or group.
 These 2 additional chanends are freed when the waitable task completes.

 Using the library